poslovnimediji/hugo-template/README.md

 See [How to enable Netlify Identity for Decap CMS on a site](https://github.com/poslovnimediji/knowledgebase/wiki/How-to-enable-Netlify-Identity-for-Decap-CMS-on-a-site).

-### Enable Netlify Large Media
+### Netlify Large Media

-See (How to Enable Netlify Large Media on a Project)[https://github.com/poslovnimediji/knowledgebase/wiki/How-to-Enable-Netlify-Large-Media-on-a-Project]
+Netlify large media is (deprecated)[https://answers.netlify.com/t/large-media-feature-deprecated-but-not-removed/100804]

+Don't use it with new projects anymore.
+Preferably use cloudinary instead

 ## Built With